Syfaro/fuzzysearch-cli/README.md

 More information about the tool's use can be found with the `--help` flag.

+It is also possible to use a FuzzySearch database dump to perform all searches locally.
+Use the `--database-path` option instead of `--api-key`.

 ## Details

 It caches details about each path's hash and each hash's matches indefinitely.